zpenoyre/SEDBuilder/README.md

 * pathlib
 * astropy
 * astroquery
+(* matplotlib for the plotting function)

 # Examples #

 If you'd like to use the package, have a read through "introduction.ipynb".
-All the SED data published with Penoyre+2018 can also be found in "spectraData", and read with astropy tables or with the getSpectraFromFile() command.
+All the SED data published with Penoyre+2018 can also be found in "spectraData", the code used to generate it can be found in "dataCollation.ipynb".
+All saved data can be read with astropy tables or with the getSpectraFromFile() command.